OktarinTentakel/lsd-landmark-style-definition/readme.md

 selector, from which we work our way downward.
 This landmark needs to have a globally unique selector, which may never ever appear in another context.
 After that, we have three **location steps**, that describe the inner structure of the landmark, and, at last, the element we are searching for.

 Whether these location steps need a precise or loose child/descendant definition is a question of how big a risk exists, that a child selector might also be a descendant further down the line (scoped styles circumvent this problem).

-To be honest, our example above has one location step more than ideal, but we are using a worst-case/maximum-tolerance example here.
+And, to be honest, our example above has one location step more than ideal, but we are using a worst-case/maximum-tolerance example here.

 So, what would our abstract landmark-based selector look like?